graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 Sum: 0.25
 ```

-This is because each time `0.0001` is added to `0.25`, the result is rounded to `0.25`, so we never progress beyond this value, giving a highly inaccurate result.
+This is because once the running total reaches `0.25`, the `0.0001` addend is always rounded off entirely, so we never progress beyond this value, giving a highly inaccurate result.

 ## Inaccuracies in parameter updates

 When training a neural network, the product of the gradients and the learning rate is often many orders of magnitude smaller than the parameters.
 This can lead to inaccuracies as described in the previous section, which can lead to poorer results.
 In some cases, swamping can occur, and parts of the network or even the entire network will completely fail to train.

-There are two main techniques which are used to address this:
+When training a model in FP16 on the IPU, there are two main techniques we can use to address this:

 - Using stochastic rounding
 - Storing and updating the parameters in FP32